 WOWZERS!

-Make a bed of dressed leaves, top with the fluffy quinoa and silky curry.
+Make a bed of dressed leaves, top with the fluffy Quinoa and silky curry.
 Garnish with the toasted coconut flakes and the remaining coriander.
 Good job, Chef!